A typical inspection includes examinations of foundation,

 follow the Texas

 The buyer should decide on an inspector, set an appointment,

-for inspection.
+be opened for inspection.
 Typical inspections take from 3-4 hours.
-It may be

 If the home is vacant, it is important that all utilities, such as electricity, gas, and water, are turned on.
 Otherwise the inspector cannot check some of the systems in the home.